shorebirdtech/shorebird-release/README.md

 ## Features

-✅ Create new Android releases

-✅ Create new iOS releases
+✅ Create new releases for iOS, Android, macOS, Linux, and Windows

 ✅ Outputs the release version